 - Add eggs into your regular diet, preferably with breakfast.

-- Pair them with orange juice so their nutrients will absorb more effectively.
+- Combine them with orange juice so that their nutrients will absorb more effectively.

 Lentils are one of the best legumes out there for anyone with anemia.
 Their iron content helps with red blood cell production and any circulation problems too.

 They contain proteins and antioxidants that help protect cells from the breakdown caused by nutritional deficiencies.

 - Have up to 3 servings of lentils a week

 5. Whole grain bread